googleinterns/empirical_entailment/entailment/README.md

 ### How to Run the experiments
 #### 1. Entailment as an auxillary objective
-To reproduce the BART baseline results, run the following command
+To reproduce finetuned BART on `XSum`, run the following command
 ```bash
 ./finetune.sh \
     --data_dir $XSUM_DIR \